 Menu

-In 2023, Agelo was selected to Chicago Lawyer's 4th annual “Top Women in Law” list, recognizing her over two decades of exclusive appellate practice, innovative advocacy and commitment to empowering women in the legal profession.
-Agelo has been named in Best Lawyers for her appellate practice since 2024.
+Recognition for Agelo’s work reflects both her legal skill and her leadership in the profession.
+In 2023, she was selected to Chicago Lawyer's “Top Women in Law” list for her decades of appellate practice, innovative advocacy, and commitment to empowering women in law.
+Agelo has also been listed in Best Lawyers for her appellate practice since 2024.

 Representative Matters

 New Hampshire Ins.
 Co. v.
 TSG Ski & Golf, LLC, 128 F.4th 1337 (10th Cir.
-2025) (successfully obtained affirmance of a judgment for AIG insurers that they owed no coverage for an underlying lawsuit alleging that that the insureds had knowingly published false statements in a debt-collection letter, based on policy exclusions for personal and advertising injury arising from publication of knowingly false material).
+2025).
+Successfully obtained affirmance for AIG insurers that no coverage was owed for an underlying lawsuit alleging the insureds knowingly published false statements in a debt-collection letter, based on policy exclusions for personal and advertising injury arising from publication of knowingly false material.

 Opioid Master Disbursement Tr.
 II v.
 ACE Am.
 Ins., 688 S.W.3d 690 (Mo.
 Ct.
 App.
-2024) (successfully obtained affirmance of a judgment dismissing coverage litigation over opioid mass tort claims, on the basis that the policies’ forum-selection clauses were mandatory and enforceable).
+2024).
+Successfully secured affirmance of dismissal of an opioid-coverage lawsuit, with the court holding that the policies’ forum-selection clauses were mandatory and enforceable.

 Gonzagowski v.
 Steamatic of Albuquerque, Inc., 533 P.3d 1068 (N.M.
-June 22, 2023) (successfully persuaded New Mexico’s high court that the collateral source rule does not apply to plaintiff’s post-judgment settlement with a co-defendant).
+June 22, 2023) (Successfully persuaded New Mexico’s high court that the collateral source rule does not apply to a plaintiff’s post-judgment settlement with a co-defendant).

 Tonoga, Inc. v.
 New Hampshire Ins.
-Co., 201 A.D.3d 1091, 159 N.Y.S.3d 252 (3d Dep’t 2022) (successfully obtained affirmance of a judgment for AIG insurers on the basis that the policies’ qualified and absolute pollution exclusions barred coverage for PFAS environmental contamination, the first published decision finding that PFAS chemicals are irritants, contaminants or pollutants).
+Co., 201 A.D.3d 1091, 159 N.Y.S.3d 252 (3d Dep’t 2022).
+Successfully secured affirmance for AIG insurers based on qualified and absolute pollution exclusions barring coverage for PFAS environmental contamination—the first published decision finding that PFAS chemicals qualify as irritants, contaminants or pollutants.

 San Diego Unified Port Dist. v.
 Landmark Ins.
 Co., 809 F. App’x 407 (9th Cir.
-2020) (successfully obtained reversal on multiple grounds and entry of judgment for umbrella/excess insurer, holding that pre-1986 policies did not cover pre-suit claims and contained general aggregate limits applicable to property damage losses).
+2020).
+Successfully obtained reversal and entry of judgment for an umbrella/excess insurer, with the court holding that pre-1986 policies did not cover pre-suit claims and were subject to general aggregate limits for property damage losses.

 Princeton Excess & Surplus Lines Ins.
 Co. v.
 Hub City Enter., Inc., 808 F. App’x 705 (11th Cir.
-2020) (successfully obtained affirmance of judgment holding that insurer owed no duty to defend underlying personal injury action, because alleged instrumentality of injury qualified as “amusement device” within the meaning of an exclusion).
+2020).
+Successfully secured affirmance of judgment that the insurer owed no duty to defend a personal injury action, because the instrumentality of injury qualified as an “amusement device” under a policy exclusion.

 Sanders v.
 Ill.
 Union Ins.
 Co., 2019 IL 124565, 157 N.E.3d 463 (Ill.
-2019) (successfully obtained judgment holding that coverage under occurrence-based policies for malicious prosecution claims is triggered only at the time of the wrongful charging, and not in subsequent years of retrials or exoneration).
+2019).
+Successfully obtained a judgment holding that coverage under occurrence-based policies for malicious prosecution claims is triggered only at the time of wrongful charging, and not by subsequent retrials or exoneration.

 Sapa Extrusions, Inc. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, Pa., 939 F.3d 243 (3d Cir.
-2019) (successfully defended judgment refusing to expand Pennsylvania’s four-corners rule and holding that faulty workmanship is not an “occurrence”).
+2019).
+Successfully defended judgment refusing to expand Pennsylvania’s four-corners rule and confirming that faulty workmanship does not constitute an “occurrence.”

 Schnabel Found.
 Co. v.
 Nat'l Union Fire Ins.
 Co. of Pittsburgh, Pa., 780 F. App’x 5 (4th Cir.
-2019) (successfully obtained affirmance of a judgment finding no coverage under a wrap-up excess policy for repair costs and delay damages arising from an insured’s faulty support of excavation work).
+2019).
+Successfully secured affirmance of a judgment finding no coverage under a wrap-up excess policy for repair costs and delay damages arising from an insured’s faulty support of excavation work.

 Busch Props., Inc. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, Pa., 815 F.3d 1123 (8th Cir.
-2016) (successfully obtained affirmance of a judgment that insurer had no duty to indemnify the insured’s purported settlement with third parties, where the insured was not legally obligated to make the payment, as no claims or lawsuits had been filed against the insured).
+2016).
+Successfully obtained affirmance of a judgment that an insurer had no duty to indemnify a settlement, because the insured was not legally obligated to make the payment and no claims or lawsuits had been filed against the insured.

 Chiquita Brands Int’l, Inc. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, Pa., 988 N.E.2d 897 (Ohio Ct.
 App.
-2013) (successfully obtained reversal of judgment for Chiquita, which had bankrolled Colombian terrorists, on the basis that Chiquita’s conduct was not accidental and the injury had occurred outside the policies’ coverage territory).
+2013).
+Successfully obtained reversal of a judgment for Chiquita, with the court holding that payments to Colombian terrorists were not accidental and that the injuries occurred outside the policies’ coverage territory.

 Presentations